Home education

 If you've decided that home education is right for you and your family you'll need information and advice to help you organise your curriculum and schedule.

-Read our guide to home education in England, home education in Scotland, home education in Wales and home education in Northern Ireland to find out about local requirements and the legalities of home education, then write a home education philosophy, decide how you're going to track your home-educated child's progress and investigate home education groups near you.
+In this page, you’ll find useful guides on home education in England, Scotland, Wales and Northern Ireland and find out about local requirements and the legalities of home education.
+Our Home Education Planning Pack will aid you on how to write a home education philosophy, and how to track and measure your home-educated child's progress.

 Key home learning skills for every year group